-2 Repealed by the Health (Smoking in Enclosed Public Places) Regulations 2003.
+2 Repealed by the Health (Smoking in Enclosed Public Places) Regulations 2003 which were repealed by the Tobacco Products Control Act 2006.

 3 The regulations ceased to have effect on the commencement of the Acts Amendment (Occupational Health, Safety and Welfare) Act 1987.